petermarnef/techdocs/pulsesecure.md

 - Edit the properties of this adapter and enable the `Juniper Network Service` ([original article](https://docs.pulsesecure.net/WebHelp/PCS/9.1R1/AG/Content/ps-pcs-gettingstartedguide-9.1R1/Download_Software.htm))
 - VPN connection should stabilise immediately

 Downside is that you need to enable the `Juniper Network Service` on every connection.
-And if it's already enabled, disable and enable again (I had that after a reboot).
+And if it's already enabled and not working, disable and enable again (I had that after a reboot).